You need to invest in 7-10 ASX listed Small Cap Shares to buy to position your portfolio for growth.

 NINE steps to choose which small cap shares to buy

-At Under the Radar Report we help ASX investors choose which small cap stocks to buy.
-Our expert analysts have selected 100 small cap stocks and we have our Best Buys table each week to help you choose which small cap shares to buy
+At Under the Radar Report we help ASX investors choose which small cap shares to buy.
+Our expert analysts have selected 100 small cap stocks and we have our Best Buys table each week to help you choose which small cap shares to buy.
+But to shape your portfolio, it's always good to think of the questions listed below.

 1. How Much Cash do you Want to Invest?